PrathicaShettyM/Tic-Tac-Toe/README.md

 # Tic-tac-toe-ReactJS
-This is a good websie.
-This repository contains a tic-tac-toe app
+This repository contains a Tic-Tac-Toe Application built using ReactJS.